SE-Ab/Synova-Whisper-take-home-project/README.md

-# Professional AI Proxy with Signed Audit Chain
+# AI Proxy with Signed Audit Chain

 This project implements a secure, OpenAI-compatible proxy server featuring a signed audit chain and a modern frontend interface.
 It is designed as a production-ready, multi-service application orchestrated with Docker Compose.